 On the top of the list is Public Provident Fund (PPF).
 Highly recommended by Government of India, the PPF scheme offers great interest rates and returns that qualify for 100% tax exemptions.
 The Public Provident Fund (PPF) is ideal for investors, self-employed professionals and other employees who are not covered under any Employees Provident Fund or other benefits.
 Deposits made to Public Provident Fund are tax deductible in India under Section 80C of Income Tax Act, 1961 which makes it an ideal investment to gain better returns with tax saving options and guarantee of a secured future.

 ULIP (Unit Linked Insurance Plan) is a financial scheme that offers both benefits of insurance and investment in addition to tax saving options under Section 80C.
 Being said that, ULIPs can also be risky if you don’t read the terms and conditions such as your policy may be discontinued if you miss a premium.
 However, you can get a lot of options and features under ULIP scheme under which you could switch between various funds, reduce or increase the level of protection, options to surrender, additional riders to enhance coverage and returns as well as tax benefits during the tenure of the policy.

 3. New Pension Scheme

-More than a tax free investment plan, New Pension Scheme is considered as an ideal option for retirement planning.
-An individual can invest in New Pension Scheme if he or she is aging between 18 and 55 years but the tax deduction criteria is only fulfilled for contributions to a tier-I NPS account with a minimum annual investment of Rs.
-6,000 a year under the condition of no premature withdrawals til the age of 60.
+More than a tax-free investment plan, New Pension Scheme is considered as an ideal option for retirement planning.
+An individual can invest in New Pension Scheme if he or she is ageing between 18 and 55 years but the tax deduction criteria are only fulfilled for contributions to a tier-I NPS account with a minimum annual investment of Rs.
+6,000 a year under the condition of no premature withdrawals till the age of 60.